 Kitchen Tips and Resources from Bruce:

 - A rice cooker is a handy appliance, especially when you’re trying to do some advanced prep work in the kitchen.
-Here’s a link to Aroma’s recipe for cooking quinoa in their rice cookers.
+Here’s a link to Aroma’s directions for cooking quinoa in their rice cookers.